Department 22: Demolition Derby

-Drivers must be at least 18 years of age, with the exception of the youth class.
+Drivers must be 18 years of age, with the exception of the Youth Class.
 Youth ages 14-17 may drive with a guardian in the vehicle.
 Driver must furnish his/her own car.
 All drivers and pit crew must sign a liability waiver before entering the pit area or track.
 All drivers must attend the driver’s meeting prior to race time.
 Any driver under the influence of alcohol or drugs will not be allowed to compete.
-No alcohol or drugs permitted on the fairgrounds.
+No alcohol or drugs are permitted on the Fairgrounds.

-- These rules are only for FULL SIZE, COMPACT, AND YOUTH classes.
+- These rules are only for the COMPACT, and YOUTH Classes.
 IF ANY VEHICLE IS A 4X4 OR AWD, ONE DRIVE AXLE MUST BE DISABLED.
-No Jeeps, trucks, vans, Blazers, Suburbans, utility vehicles, flower cars, limousines, SUV’s, or carry-alls allowed.
+No jeeps, trucks, vans, Blazers, Suburbans, utility vehicles, flower cars, limousines, SUVs, or carry-alls allowed.

-- COMPACT CLASS: Any year foreign or domestic mass-produced 2 or 4 door compact sedan or station wagon that is a front wheel drive k-member originally equipped car with a 4 or 6 cylinder engine is permitted.
+- COMPACT CLASS: Any year foreign or domestic mass produced 2 or 4 door sedan or station wagon that is a front wheel drive k-member originally equipped car with a 4 or 6 cylinder engine is permitted.
 Additionally, any rear wheel drive car that came originally equipped with a 4 cylinder engine is permitted.
 Any questions, please call to clarify.

-- YOUTH CLASS: youth class will follow compact rules EXCEPT: bumpers must be a compact bumper or 1980 and newer style
+- YOUTH CLASS: youth class will follow compact rules EXCEPT: bumper must be a compact bumper or 1980 and new style.

-- All cars must have an identifying number or slogan (aka) displayed on each side and the roof.
-The numbers must be large enough to be seen from announcer’s booth.
+- all cars must have an identifying number or slogan (aka) displayed on each side and the roof.
+The numbers must be large enough to be seen from the announcer’s booth.

 - STOCK MEANS STOCK!
 These vehicles are to be considered stock unless specifically mentioned in these rules.
 No altering, swapping, welding, or manipulating parts unless specifically mentioned.